scrapy/scrapy/docs/topics/settings.rst

 Note that the event loop class must inherit from :class:`asyncio.AbstractEventLoop`.

-This setting is not compatible with scrapy shell.
+This setting is not compatible with `scrapy shell`.

 .. caution:: Please be aware that, when using a non-default event loop
     (either defined via :setting:`ASYNCIO_EVENT_LOOP` or installed with